xgao35/website_redesign/content/01_getting_started/03_installation.md

 This is the quickest way to get up and running with HNN, though it does require a Google Account.
 If you do not have a Google account, you can either create one for free to run the notebook, or try one of the other installation methods listed below.

-To follow the tutorial, you'll also need to clone or download the [hnn-data repository](https://github.com/jonescompneurolab/hnn-data).
+To follow the examples in the textbook, you'll also need to clone or download the [hnn-data repository](https://github.com/jonescompneurolab/hnn-data).

 You can directly [download the hnn-data folder](https://github.com/jonescompneurolab/hnn-data/archive/refs/heads/main.zip).
 Alternatively, you can clone the repository.